jtoty/Libftest/README.md

 This repository contains script to test your libft project.
 The script will do the following tests :

-- Check if the author file exists
-- Check content of the author file
 - Check if libft.h exists
 - Check norme of libft.h
 - Check if the Makefile file exists